-- A. Restoration of non-functional wetlands; - B. Off-site preservation of wetland and upland systems; - C. Creation of type-for-type mitigation areas adjacent to preserved Class I Conservation Areas or that connect Class I, II and/or III conservation areas; and, - D. Creation of type-for-type mitigation areas.
-(Added 8/92, Ord.
-92-24; Amended 12/00 Ord.
-00-25) - C1.4.2 Orange County shall coordinate with the Army Corps of Engineers, the Florida Department of Environmental Protection and the St. Johns River and South Florida water management districts to identify and regulate wetland areas under their jurisdiction. - C1.4.3 By 2011, Orange County shall establish regulations in the Land Development Code concerning upland buffer areas adjacent to wetlands, major riverine systems and Outstanding Florida Waters, and Outstanding National Resource Waters, in order to protect water quality, preserve natural wetland functions, and preserve wildlife and plant species listed as threatened, endangered, or species of special concern.
+- C1.4.2 Orange County shall coordinate with the United States Army Corps of Engineers, the Florida Department of Environmental Protection, and the St. Johns River and South Florida water management districts to identify and regulate wetland areas under their jurisdiction. - C1.4.3 Orange County shall establish regulations in the Land Development Code concerning upland buffer areas adjacent to wetlands, major riverine systems and Outstanding Florida Waters, and Outstanding National Resource Waters, in order to protect water quality, preserve natural wetland or surface water functions, and preserve wildlife and plant species listed as imperiled species.
 (Added 12/00, Ord.
 00-25; Amended 6/10, Ord.
 10-07) - C1.4.4 The future land use designation of Preservation shall be established to recognize publicly or privately owned lands of significant environmental importance for the purposes of environmental protection.
 Publicly owned lands designated Preservation shall be lands owned by federal, state, or local governments acquired for environmental preservation, rehabilitation, or management.
-Privately owned lands such as wetland mitigation banks, Regional Offsite Mitigation Areas and environmentally sensitive properties owned by the Florida Audubon Society, Nature Conservancy or similar types of non-profit entities, may be designated as Preservation so long as formal consent is provided.
+Privately owned lands such as wetland mitigation banks, Regional Offsite Mitigation Areas, and environmentally sensitive properties owned by the Florida Audubon Society, Nature Conservancy or similar types of non-profit entities, may be designated as Preservation so long as formal consent is provided.

-Compatible very-low impact recreational or educational uses, such as hiking, non-motorized boating, bird watching, horseback riding, fishing, primitive camping, and nature study, that use natural amenities of the site for public benefit are allowable uses in the Preservation designation, so long as these uses avoid development encroachment into warranted, environmentally-sensitive areas.
+Compatible very-low impact nature-based recreational or educational uses, such as hiking, non-motorized boating, wildlife viewing, horseback riding, fishing, primitive camping, and nature study, that use natural amenities of the site for public benefit are allowable uses in the Preservation designation, so long as these uses avoid development encroachment into warranted, environmentally-sensitive areas.
 All other uses are prohibited.
-Furthermore, development within areas designated Preservation cannot exceed a 0.1

-Floor Area Ratio.
+Furthermore, development within areas designated Preservation cannot exceed a 0.1 Floor Area Ratio.
 (Deleted 12/00, Ord.
 00-25; Added 05/03, Ord.
 03-03, Policy 1.4.4-r; Amended 6/10, Ord.
 10-07)